terranexum/EMiTS/README.md

 home.setTType = TType.BUY
 ```

-The diagram below is also in the above example; energy is the transacted item in this case.
-The metric defined in the following section contains measurable variables that can be assembled to obtain a value for that item.
 Based on the resulting value of the item being offered for sale, a buyer can determine how much they need to buy to meet their energy need.
 If more is being sold than is being bought, the seller can serve more buyers.
 If there is more buyer demand than seller supply, then the seller can serve those buyers better by introducing more units of energy.
-We see that free market dynamics, as they currently are, can be used as the basis for deploying more renewable energy capacity and for using and storing that energy more efficiently.
+Nothing here is different from normal free market dynamics, just that now these dynamics can be used to drive the deployment of more renewable energy and storage capacity as well as more efficient means of using that energy.

 ### How to Read the Diagram